Jackson chamber to hold trio of events

-A special luncheon will be one of several events held during a busy week for the Jackson Area Chamber of Commerce.
+A special luncheon will be one of several events held during a busy week for Jackson Area Chamber of Commerce.

-To begin with, the chamber’s October Business After Hours event is scheduled for 5 p.m. on Tuesday, Oct.
-8 at United Land Title, 2911 Breckenridge Dr. in Cape Girardeau.
+To begin with, the chamber’s October Business After Hours event is scheduled for 5 p.m.
+Tuesday, Oct.
+8, at United Land Title, 2911 Breckenridge Drive in Cape Girardeau.

-The Partner Appreciation Luncheon will be held from noon to 1 p.m. on Wednesday, Oct.
-9 at Hubble Creek Venue, 1506 S. Farmington Rd. in Jackson.
-Registration ended Oct.
+The Partner Appreciation Luncheon will be held from noon to 1 p.m.
+Wednesday, Oct.
+9, at Hubble Creek Venue, 1506 S. Farmington Road in Jackson.
+Registration ended Friday, Oct.
 4.

-The October Women's Impact Network Luncheon: Protecting What Matters Most, will last from 11 a.m. to 1 p.m. on Thursday, Oct.
+The October Women's Impact Network Luncheon: Protecting What Matters Most will last from 11 a.m. to 1 p.m.
+Thursday, Oct.
 11, also occurring at Hubble Creek Venue.
-Tickets are $25 apiece and can be bought at the chamber website, www.jacksonmochamber.org/events.
+Tickets are $25 apiece and may be bought at the chamber website, www.jacksonmochamber.org/events.

 Do you want more business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Go to www.semissourian.com/newsletters to find out more.